lucas-koontz/Authorizer/README.md

 **Input**

 Creates the account with `available-limit` and `active-card` set.
-For simplicity sake, we will assume the application will deal with just one account.
+For simplicity's sake, we will assume the application will deal with just one account.

 **Output**